Saturdays start slow in Salto. Even hound dogs sleep in this morning, worn out from chasing girls all night.

 In the U.S., this place would be closed for code violations.
 Here, there is no harm, thus no foul.

-When I leave the shop, with my plants,, the ” Closed ” sign, in the front door, still hasn’t moved.
+When I leave the nursery, the ” Closed ” sign, in the front door, still hasn’t been replaced.

-A business that won’t open its doors for a customer, even when the closed sign is in their window, isn’t much of a business.
+A business, it seems to me, that won’t open its doors for a customer, even when the closed sign is in their window, isn’t much of a business.

 This morning, I walk down Calle Uruguay, all the way to the Rio Uruguay.